Nadda slams TRS govt over graft, undemocratic prohibitory orders | Politics

 - India

-Addressing a public meeting here to mark the conclusion of the State BJP president Bandi Sanjay Kumar's third phase of 'padayatra', he said permission for the meeting was cancelled and the party had to knock at the door of the judiciary to get the permission.
+Addressing a public meeting here to mark the conclusion of the third phase of state BJP president Bandi Sanjay Kumar's 'padayatra', he said permission for the meeting was cancelled and the party had to knock at the door of the judiciary to get the nod.

 He said he could not be welcomed on his way to the venue as prohibitory orders under Section 144 were in force.

-When he visited the State for the second phase of 'padayatra,' he was told about the coronavirus-induced restrictions.
+When he visited the State for the second phase of the 'padayatra,' he was told about the coronavirus-induced protocols and that he could not be allowed to go out of the airport.

-''What type of Telangana is it,'' he asked.
+''What type of Telangana it has become,'' he asked.
 The people would keep Rao, also known as KCR, at home in the future and bring the BJP forward, Nadda said.

-The last 'firman' (order) of the last Nizam of erstwhile Hyderabad State was that no public meeting can be held, he said.
+The last 'firman' (order) of the last Nizam of erstwhile Hyderabad State was that no public meeting can be held, among several other restrictions, he said.

 ''I'd like to say that today's Nizam KCR that his prohibitory orders will be the last,'' he said.